Paper clothing: Paper fashion fad (1965-1969)

 Elisa Daggs was one of the first to set themselves up as a paper fashion designer in 1966, creating wrap dresses, caftans and tent dresses that were sold by Neiman Marcus and other stores.
 She went on to design paper saris as air-stewardess uniforms for Air India and uniforms for Trans World Airlines stewardesses which had themes such as France, England, Italy and New York.
 Paper dresses and other disposable garments were sold through Caroline Little and William Guggenhem III's Manhattan boutique, In Dispensable Disposables (1965-1968) and Tiger Morse opened a "Teeny Weeny" shop that sold "materials of the future" such as synthetics, paper and plastic.
-By September 1966, paper dresses had become so popular that a department store in Brooklyn hired Andy Warhol to launch a line of plain white paper dresses by the Mars Manufacturing Company which were sold with paintbrushes and boxes of watercolor paints for individual customizing.
+By November 1966, paper dresses had become so popular that the Abraham & Straus department store in Brooklyn hired Andy Warhol to demonstrate how to paint pop art on plain white paper dresses by the Mars Manufacturing Company, which were sold with paintbrushes and boxes of watercolor paints for individual customizing.
 For the launch, Warhol personally silkscreened a design using the word "FRAGILE" onto the singer-actor Nico's dress during the event while she was wearing it, and signed it Dalí.
 Another dress at the event was decorated by Warhol with large cut-out screen-printed bananas, and both garments were donated to the Brooklyn Museum.
 The following month, the Wadsworth Atheneum held a Paper Ball, where famous fashion designers and artists, including Tzaims Luksus and Peter Max, were asked to create couture looks out of paper for the event.
 The television show I've Got a Secret featured Arlene Dahl at the event, modeling a paper gown by Luksus alongside four other paper couture looks.
 Thirty years previously, the Atheneum had hosted another "Paper Ball" with elaborate paper sets created by Pavel Tchelitchew and circus costumes by George Balanchine, Alexander Calder and Fernand Léger among others.
 This wearable art approach to paper fashion inspired many of the best-known paper dresses, such as the 1967 Souper Dress, a promotional design for the Campbell Soup Company whose print directly referenced Warhol's Campbell's Soup Cans, and Harry Gordon's 1967 "Poster Dress" series.
 The six Gordon dresses featured enlarged black-and-white photographs, and their packaging encouraged wearers to use the dress as a wall poster or pillow covering should they tire of wearing it.
 Gordon intended the Poster Dresses to be purposefully simple, affordable and accessible, as a form of protest against the increasing elaboration and complexity of commercial paper fashion.